-FILING STATUS 2 AND 3 - MARRIED
+FILING STATUS 2 AND 3 - MARRIED OR ENTERED INTO A CIVIL UNION TAXPAYERS

-You may file joint or separate Delaware returns.
+You may file Joint or Separate Delaware returns.

 NOTE: Generally, separate returns will be advantageous if both spouses have a Delaware adjusted gross income in excess of \$9,400 or if only one spouse worked in Delaware.

 If you elect to use Filing Status 3, both you and your spouse must compute your taxable income the same way.
 This means if one itemizes deductions, the other must itemize.
 If one takes the standard deduction, the other must take the standard deduction.
 You each report your own income, personal credits and deductions, and one half the income derived from securities, bank accounts, real estate, etc., which are titled or registered in joint names.
+Civil Union taxpayers must complete a Proforma federal return.
+For more information, see "Steps for Preparing Your Return" on Page 2.